Researcher, An Ecocritical Revaluation of Traditional Environmental Thought and Ecological Knowledge of the Aari of Southern Ethiopia

 Arba Minch University, Ethiopia

-I completed high school in Bethel Evangelical Secondary School, Dembi Dollo, in June, 2000.
-I joined Debub/Hawasa/ University and graduated with a BA in Foreign/English/ Language and Literature in July 2005.
-I joined Arba Minch University in July 2005, Completed MA in English Literature from Addis Ababa University in 2008 and wrote my thesis on “The Predicament of the Diaspora as Reflected in the Texture of Dreams and The Beautiful Things That Heaven Bears”.
+Dr Guluma joined Debub/Hawasa/ University and graduated with a BA in Foreign/English/ Language and Literature in July 2005.
+He joined Arba Minch University in July 2005, completed an MA in English Literature from Addis Ababa University in 2008 and wrote his thesis on “The Predicament of the Diaspora as Reflected in the Texture of Dreams and The Beautiful Things That Heaven Bears”.

-I completed my PhD in Addis Ababa University in June 2017 on comparative study of Amharic and Afaan Oromo novels using post structuralist deconstruction.
-I have published two articles to date on Ethiopian journals and proceedings and I am trying to get articles published on international journals from a currently completed study entitled “Folklore and Environmental Conservation among the Aari of Southern Ethiopia: An Ecocritical Study of Aari Traditional Religion, Myths and Rituals”.
+Dr Guluma completed his PhD in Addis Ababa University in June 2017 on comparative study of Amharic and Afaan Oromo novels using post structuralist deconstruction.
+As of 2020, he had published two articles to date on Ethiopian journals and proceedings and was working on a study entitled “Folklore and Environmental Conservation among the Aari of Southern Ethiopia: An Ecocritical Study of Aari Traditional Religion, Myths and Rituals”.

-I plan to publish two articles from this project (one focusing on "an ecocritical revaluation of Aari traditional environmental ontology" another on "Aari Environmental ethics and customary law" and develop a grand project out of it.
-I am presently serving as research coordinator and journal language editor while teaching, advising students and researching.
+During his time as an AfOx Fellow, Dr Guluma worked on two articles, one focusing on "An ecocritical revaluation of Aari traditional environmental ontology" another on "Aari Environmental ethics and customary law".
+As of 2020 he was serving as research coordinator and journal language editor while teaching, advising students and researching.